MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/company-hub.md

 ## <a name="assigned-tasks"></a>Úthlutuð verkefni

-Í [!INCLUDE [prodshort](includes/prodshort.md)] er hægt að úthluta verkefnum á sjálfan þig og aðra, og aðrir geta úthlutað verkefnum á þig.
-Fyrirtækjamiðstöðin veitir þér yfirsýn yfir úthlutuð verk fyrir hvert fyrirtæki og þú hefur einnig aðgang að lista yfir öll úthlutuð verk með því að velja **Notandaverkefni mín** á síðunni **Heim** .
+Í [!INCLUDE [prod_short](includes/prod_short.md)] er hægt að úthluta verkefnum á sjálfan þig og aðra, og aðrir geta úthlutað verkefnum á þig.
+Fyrirtækjamiðstöðin veitir þér yfirsýn yfir úthlutuð verk fyrir hvert fyrirtæki og þú hefur einnig aðgang að lista yfir öll úthlutuð verk með því að velja **Notandaverkefni mín** á síðunni **Heim**.

 <!--In the client company, you also have cues that call out tasks assigned to you in this particular client.  -->